VUEngine/VUEngine-Core/doc/pages/printing.md

 Note that the first font in the `__FONTS` array is always the default one, and is used when `NULL` is passed to the various Printing methods instead of a font name.

 The engine's default font will not be loaded when custom fonts are enabled.
-If you still want to use it, simply add `&VBJAENGINE_FONT` to your `__FONTS` array.
-It will then be accessible under the name "VBJaEngineFont".
+If you still want to use it, simply add `&VUENGINE_FONT` to your `__FONTS` array.
+It will then be accessible under the name "VUEngineFont".
 Don't forget to also declare it as extern in your font definition file, like so:

-    extern FontROMDef VBJAENGINE_FONT;
+    extern FontROMDef VUENGINE_FONT;